manjeetdeswal/Local-Stream-Upnp---Http-Server-/README.md

 <details> <summary><strong>🤖 Android (Click to Expand)</strong></summary>

-Download LocalStream-Android.apk to your phone.
+Download LocalStream-Android.apk from play store.

-Tap to install.

-Note: Enable "Install from Unknown Sources" if prompted.

-Use the app to connect to your PC server automatically.
+Use the app to connect to your PC server or Vice Versa.

 </details>